 -

-Insufficient application or duration – Stopping medication when symptoms disappear leads to recurrence.
-It needs to be continued for 1-2 months even after symptoms disappear.
+Insufficient application method/duration – Recurrence occurs because medication is stopped when symptoms disappear.
+Continuation for 1-2 months is necessary even after symptoms subside.

 -

-Topical medications are less effective for nail fungus – Nails have a high penetration barrier, so over-the-counter creams cannot reach the dermatophytes inside the nail.
+Topical medications are less effective for nail fungus – Nails have a high penetration barrier, preventing over-the-counter creams from reaching the fungus inside the nail.

 -

-Another condition that is not athlete's foot – Nail discoloration and deformation can also occur due to nail psoriasis, trauma, or lichen planus.
-If over-the-counter antifungal medications continue to be used without effect, this is often the case.
+Another condition that isn't athlete's foot – Nail discoloration and deformation can also occur due to nail psoriasis, trauma, or lichen planus.
+If self-diagnosed antifungal medication continues to be ineffective, this is often the case.

 -

-Source of infection remains – Sharing bath mats and slippers can lead to reinfection.
+Remaining source of infection – Re-infection occurs if bath mats and slippers are shared.

-Diseases that can be mistaken for nail fungus/tinea unguium
+Conditions that can be mistaken for toenail fungus (onychomycosis)

-Nail discoloration and deformation can occur due to diseases other than tinea unguium (nail fungus).
-One reason why "over-the-counter medications don't work" is that it might not be tinea unguium in the first place.
-Self-diagnosis without microscopic examination can delay treatment.
+Nail discoloration and deformation can occur due to conditions other than onychomycosis (toenail fungus).
+One reason why "over-the-counter medications don't work" is that it might not be onychomycosis in the first place.
+Self-diagnosis without a microscopic examination can lead to delayed treatment.

-Microscopic examination (collecting a sample of the nail or skin to check for dermatophytes) can be performed on the day of your visit.
+Microscopic examination (collecting a small sample of nail or skin to check for tinea fungus) can be done on the day of your visit.

-Please feel free to consult us even if you are unsure whether you have nail fungus.
+Please feel free to consult us even if you are unsure whether you have toenail fungus.

-Dermatological treatment for tinea unguium – differences between oral and topical medications
+Dermatological treatment for onychomycosis – Differences between oral and topical medications

 |